huntersoto/JAVASCRIPT-PROJECTS/README.md

 # JAVASCRIPT-PROJECTS
-Repository for Tech Academy JavaScript Projects
+Repository to house JavaScript Projects for the Tech Academy